-How can I move data from another database to Cassandra?
+How can I move data from another database to Apache Cassandra™?

-In addition, DataStax has partnered with various data integration vendors such as Pentaho to provide a free and powerful extract-transform-load (ETL) framework that allows easy migration of various source systems (e.g., Oracle, MySQL) into Cassandra.
+In addition, DataStax has partnered with various data integration vendors to provide a powerful extract-transform-load (ETL) framework that allows easy migration of various source systems (e.g., Oracle, MySQL) into Apache Cassandra™.

 Read operations trigger consistency checks across all replicas for a requested row using a process called read repair.
 For reads, there are two types of read requests that a coordinator node can send to a replica; a direct read request and a background read repair request.
 The number of replicas contacted by a direct read request is determined by the read consistency level specified by the client.
 Background read repair requests are sent to any additional replicas that did not receive a direct request.
 Read repair requests ensure that the requested row is made consistent on all replicas.
 Read repair is an optional feature and can be configured per column family.

 How can I move data from other databases/sources to Apache Cassandra™?

 There are a number of internal utilities and external tools that allow data to easily to moved into/out of Apache Cassandra™.
 See this blog post that describes the most commonly used methods.